 Figure 3.
-Gastroenteritis outbreak reports by causative agent and week of declaration in England, 2020/2021 and 2021/2022 seasons compared to the 5-season average of total reported outbreaks
+Gastroenteritis outbreak reports by causative agent and week of declaration in England, 2020/2021 and 2021/2022 seasons compared to the 5-season average of total reported outbreaks\

-^{} Week number is calculated from date of outbreak declaration on UKHSA's case management system HPZone.
-The 2020/2021 and 2021/2022 seasons are compared to the 5-season average calculated from the 5-season period of 2014/2015 to 2018/2019.
-The 2019/2020 season is not included in this calculation due to the adverse impact of the emergence of COVID-19 on surveillance part way through the 2019/2020 season.
-In years with a week 53 (2015 and 2020) data are combined with week 52 data to avoid distortion of the figure.
-Over the 5 seasons of 2014/2015 to 2018/2019 an average of 86.1% of gastroenteritis outbreaks reported to HPZone were attributed to EVs (norovirus, rotavirus, sapovirus and astrovirus), 1.8% to other causative agents and 12.0% were of unknown cause.
+\ Week number is calculated from date of outbreak declaration on UKHSA's case management system HPZone.
+Over the 5 seasons prior to the emergence of COVID-19 (2014/2015 to 2018/2019) an average of 86.1% of gastroenteritis outbreaks reported to HPZone were attributed to EVs (norovirus, rotavirus, sapovirus and astrovirus), 1.8% to other causative agents and 12.0% were of unknown cause.
 Of the outbreaks attributed to EVs, 98.4% were reported as suspected and confirmed norovirus outbreaks.